 "Budget" means, for the purpose of grant agreements, a breakdown of eligible costs by task.

-"Consumptive use" means that portion of withdrawn groundwater that is lost from the water source, rather than returned through a septic system or other means.
+"Consumptive use" is the difference between the quantity of water withdrawn from the watershed for use and what is returned through a septic system or other means.

 "Ecology" means the Washington state department of ecology.